AloisSeckar/nuxt-neon/README.md

 - **table** - DB table to be deleled from
 - **where** - _optional_ array of limiting conditions
   - more clauses are internally joined with `AND`

+Returns `'OK'` if query was successfully executed or returned erorr message.

+Inputs are being sanitized before applied to database.

 ## Module options